-The Danish Financial Business Act states certain requirements to the insurance company's capital and solvency.
+The Danish Insurance Business Act outlines certain requirements to the insurance company's capital and solvency.
 These requirements are based on the EU Solvency II Directive.
-In general, the minimum capital requirement is calculated based on the company's risk profile and amounts to 25-45 % of the company's solvency capital.
-Further, The Danish Financial Business Act states a lower monetary limit regarding the minimum capital requirements where the amount varies according to the type of insurance business carried out by the insurance company.
+In general, the minimum capital requirement for group 1 insurance companies is calculated based on the company's risk profile and amounts to 25-45 % of the company's solvency capital.
+Group 2 insurance companies are exempt from the stricter capital requirements that apply to group 1 insurance companies.
+This exemption is due to their limited size and scope of activities, which means they are not subject to the Solvency II directive.
+Further, The Danish Insurance Business Act states a lower monetary limit regarding the minimum capital requirements where the amount varies according to the type of insurance business carried out by the insurance company.